-OILS Process: Full-size or miniature in scale, all Rhys oils are distinguished by their richly-textured surface and by the complex layering of color and pattern.
-Most often, the artist spends quite a bit of time developing the surface of the canvas prior to beginning creation of an image.
+OIL PAINTINGS: Full-size or miniature in scale, all Rhys oils are distinguished by their richly-textured surface and by the complex layering of color and pattern, all to enhance the image created thereon.
+Most often, the artist spends quite a bit of time developing the surface of the canvas or copper sheet prior to beginning creation of an image on that surface.

-PROCESS: Some canvases have the addition of tissue pasted on with gel medium in successive layers, providing a subtle texture for the paint added later.
-[Figure 1]
+PROCESS: Some canvases have the addition of tissue pasted on with acrylic gel medium in successive layers, providing a variable texture for the paint added later–some areas subtle, some with a prominent pattern.
+Figure 1 shows a canvas prepped with tissue paper, then a color ground.

-All have a color ground applied [Figure 2] in layers and is left to dry fully, laying flat.
+Whether tissue is added or not, all have a color ground applied [Figure 2] in layers and is left to dry fully.
 [Figure 3]

 This results in an oil on linen canvas (surfaced with tissue paper and brushed/scraped/poured oil ground) and now the artist is ready to start painting an image on it.
 She uses primarily Williamsburg oil paints, with some Old Holland, Chauvin, Vasari, and Holbein oil paints rounding out the palette.